planetoidal/stellarium/stars/default/proper-motion-pr.md

 ### `dx0` and `dx1` in Stellarium

-In this section I will show how Stellarium uses the `dx0` and dx1` values that are provided by the star catalog.
-In the next section, I will show derive the formulas for calculating these values, given the proper motions in RA and declination.
+In this section I will show how Stellarium uses the `dx0` and `dx1` values that are provided by the star catalog.
+And in the next section, I will derive the formulas for calculating these `dx0` and `dx1` values, given the proper motions in RA and declination.

 The key code is in `src/code/modules/Star.hpp`: